 For more information about the service or the referral process, please call 781-224-5822.

-Hallmark Health System Anticoagulation Management Service named Center of Excellence
+Hallmark Health Anticoagulation Management Service named Center of Excellence

-The Hallmark Health System Anticoagulation Management Service has been named an Anticoagulation Center of Excellence by the Anticoagulation Forum, a multi-disciplinary non-profit organization that works to improve the quality of care for patients taking antithrombotic medications.
-This recognition illustrates Hallmark Health System’s strong commitment to providing the highest level of care to these patients.
+The Hallmark Health Anticoagulation Management Service has been named an Anticoagulation Center of Excellence by the Anticoagulation Forum, a multi-disciplinary, non-profit organization that works to improve the quality of care for patients taking antithrombotic medications.
+This recognition illustrates Hallmark Health’s strong commitment to providing the highest level of care to these patients.

 The Anticoagulation Centers of Excellence program helps health care professionals provide the highest level of care and achieve the best possible outcomes for patients on antithrombotic medications.
-The program offers a roadmap to consistent, sustainable excellence in five key areas of patient care.
-By successfully meeting the rigorous standards in each patient care pillar, Hallmark Health System has qualified for the 2-year recognition as an Anticoagulation Center of Excellence.
+The program offers a roadmap to consistent, sustainable excellence in five key areas of patient care -- drug therapy management, disease state management, transition and coordination of care, service operational performance, and patient/family education.
+By successfully meeting the rigorous standards in each patient care pillar, Hallmark Health has qualified for the 2-year recognition as an Anticoagulation Center of Excellence.